Lurgypai/Zef/readme.md

 Yo, I was playing Fez and thought this would be fun.
 Cut a lot of corners to get a demo out quickly, but it works well enough.

 ### Known Issues
-I haven't implemented z indexing for the rendering, so the player is always on top, and cuboids will always be rendered in the order they're drawn.
+I haven't implemented z indexing for the rendering, so the player is always on top, but the cuboids are properly ordered.
 </br>
 The colliders are generated for each view.
 The generation code just generates them without taking into account if there is stuff obstructing them.
 This would be a single up front cost that could be added without issue.
 </br>